fatiyildiz/Public-Projects/AWS-Public-Projects/AWS-Project-002-Roman-Numerals-Converter/README.md

 ![AWS-Project-002-Roman-Numerals-Converter](Project_002_.png)

 - Your company has recently started on a project that aims to be one of the most used unit converters and formulas website.
 Roman Numerals Converter is the part of the project.
-So you and your colleagues have started to work on the project.
+So you and your teammates have started to work on the project.

 - As a first step of the project, developers wrote a basic Python Flask program that converts the given number (between 1 and 3999) to the roman numerals.
 The program converts only from numbers to Roman numerals, not vice versa and during the conversion following notes should be taken into consideration.